immersive-web/lighting-estimation/lighting-estimation-explainer.md

 #### Cube Map Open Questions:
   - Is there a size tolerance for the cube maps re: user consent?
 ARCore's cube maps are limited to 16px per side, which seems difficult to get sensitive information out of.
-  - Should/can we dictate the format the cube maps return in.
-ARCore prefers Half Float values, which is hard for WebGL 1 compatibility and cubemap gen. No idea what format ARKit's textures are in.
   - Should we handle mipmapping for the user.
 My gut and ARCore says no, but I'm not sure what ARKit does here either.
   - Should we allow for a single texture to be returned multiple times?
 Seems potentially fragile but may incur unnecessary readback on iOS.